go-simpler/sloglint/README.md

 * Enforce using either key-value pairs or attributes for the entire project (optional)
 * Enforce using methods that accept a context (optional)
 * Enforce using constants instead of raw keys (optional)
+* Enforce using static values for log messages (optional)
 * Enforce a single key naming convention (optional)
 * Enforce putting arguments on separate lines (optional)